Bold Executive Leadership Trends in 2025

 Trend 2: Learning Agility Outranks Tenure

-The executive tenure is becoming the organizational risk:
+The executive tenure is becoming an organizational risk:

 • Promotion by time served can calcify culture, rewarding longevity over fresh thinking.